Skip to content

 )

-__call__(net, n_scenarios, scenario_log) abstractmethod
+__call__(net, n_scenarios, scenario_log, max_iter, seed) abstractmethod

 Generates load scenarios for a power network.